Building in Marakkech

 What To Do In Marrakech: Stay At The Mandarin Oriental

-When traveling a city, we typically spend the morning wandering and sightseeing, have lunch, then head back to our hotel to lounge for the afternoon.
-We choose the Mandarin Oriental, which lies 10 minutes from the city center.
+When traveling a city, we typically spend the morning wandering and sightseeing, have lunch, and then head back to our hotel to lounge for the afternoon.
+We chose the Mandarin Oriental, 10 minutes from the city center.
 It’s an enormous and tropical property, and we feel far from the hustle of town.
-The hotel has 54 stand-alone private villas, most with private pools set within walled courtyards.
+The hotel has 54 stand-alone private villas, most with private pools in walled courtyards.

-The entire property is alive with rose bushes in full bloom.
-100,000 fragrant roses are spread over 20 hectares which we admire one afternoon via the hotel’s complimentary bikes.
-Bougainvillea, golden barrel cacti, climbing vines, and mature olive trees dot the landscape.
-An explosion of flora.
+The entire property is alive, with rose bushes in full bloom.
+100,000 fragrant roses are spread over 20 hectares, and we admire them one afternoon via the hotel’s complimentary bikes.
+Bougainvillea, golden barrel cacti, climbing vines, and mature olive trees dot the landscape.—an explosion of flora.

 The hotel design is modern Moroccan decor: bold, graphic lines, black and white marble, tall, narrow archways, and shallow inner courtyard pools.